Environmental Impacts

 2. build_luc_carbon_coefficients.py derives pulse emissions, annual LEFs, and aggregates them to luc_carbon_coefficients.csv.

-During model construction, build_model.py loads these coefficients, converts the LEFs to marginal CO₂ flows (MtCO₂ per Mha-year), and attaches them to:
+During model construction, build_model.py loads these inputs, converts LEFs to marginal CO₂ flows (MtCO₂ per Mha-year), and applies them by land state:

-All flows connect to a single global co2 bus.
-A flexible CO₂ store with marginal cost equal to the carbon price (emissions.ghg_price) accumulates the net balance, so positive flows are penalised while negative flows earn credits.
-This approach keeps LUC accounting endogenous to the optimisation problem while leveraging a consistent carbon price alongside other greenhouse-gas sources.
+All LUC flows connect to the global co2 bus, which feeds a priced CO₂ store (emissions.ghg_price).
+This keeps cropland expansion, pasture expansion, and regrowth credits on the same carbon price scale while avoiding double-charging existing land.
 The spatial pattern of the resulting LEFs is shown in Annualised land-use change emission factors (LEFs) used in the optimisation.
 Warm colors indicate positive emissions costs (CO₂ release), while cool colors represent sequestration credits..

 Spared land filtering